chocolatey/docs/input/en-us/choco/commands/list.md

      --skipcompatibilitychecks, --skip-compatibility-checks
      SkipCompatibilityChecks - Prevent warnings being shown before and after command execution when a runtime compatibility problem is found between the version of Chocolatey and the Chocolatey Licensed Extension.
+       Available in 1.1.0+

+     --ignore-http-cache
+     IgnoreHttpCache - Ignore any HTTP caches that have previously been created when querying sources, and create new caches.
+Available in 2.1.0+

  -s, --source=VALUE
      Source - Name of alternative source to use, for example